trueskawka/css-zines/README.md

 # css-zines

-Making a zine using HTML and CSS.
+This repository includes a setup for generating pure HTML and CSS zines.
+I wrote the scripts by hand, to practice some freehand Node, so it's not using any libraries outside of the standard Node library.

+The setup is in the `build` directory.
+Usage: `./bin/index.js <filepath> <command>`

+Commands:
+- `setup` - creates initial directory and files for a zine
+- `build` - builds the zine from files in the zine directory
+- `watch` - watches for file changes in `partials` and `styles` directories

+# plan

+- [x] Use an existing Haskell note to write a zine in HTML + CSS
+- [x] Repeat the process for another note, to get the commonalities
+- [ ] Create partials for common elements
+- [ ] Create an initial setup for generating zines
+- [ ] Publish a few pages for review (in progress)

-Requirements (~ are nice-haves):
+## to-dos (~ are nice-haves):
-- output: single HTML file, ready for printing
+- [x] output: single HTML file, ready for printing
 - layout using CSS
     - ~CSS grid?
-    - add CSS styles for printing
+    - [x] add CSS styles for printing
-- text marked for translation
+- [ ] text marked for translation
-- including images
+- [ ] including images
 - adding accessibility support:
-    - changing fonts (from cute handwritten one to a readable one)
+    - [ ] changing fonts (from cute handwritten one to a readable one)
-    - ~increasing text easily
+    - [ ] ~increasing text easily
-    - ~dark mode
+    - [ ] ~dark mode
-- use handwritten font
+- [x] use handwritten font
-    - ~create a monospace version of the font
+- [ ] ~create a monospace version of the font

-# plan

-1. Use existing Haskell notes to write a zine in HTML + CSS
-2. Repeat the process for another two notes, to get the commonalities
-3. Create partials for common elements
-4. Create a setup for generating common elements
-5. Publish a few pages for review
+- [ ] minimize CSS
+- [ ] add CSS variables
+- [ ] use CSS partials
+- [ ] add variables to HTML partials
+- [ ] improve regexp for putting CSS in the `<style>` tag

 ## resources